 - 14.1 Local Plan Policy H1 requires a housing mix which is consistent with the latest Strategic Housing Market Assessment (SHMA).
-The most recent SHMA at the time of writing this SPD was from 2015 and forms part of the Local Plan evidence base.
-The housing mix required by this document is outlined in Table 2 below.
-This will be superseded when a new SHMA (or alternative equivalent document) is published. - 14.2 Local Plan Policy H2 requires greenfield sites to provide 30% affordable housing.
-The tenure and mix of the affordable housing should also be in compliance with the latest SHMA.
-The Council will expect a mix of 84% either social or affordable rented and 16% intermediate affordable housing products, as detailed in the 2015 SHMA (or as subsequently amended).
+The most recent SHMA at the time of writing this SPD was from 2015 and formed part of the Local Plan evidence base.
+The Coventry and Warwickshire Housing and Economic Development Needs Assessment 2022 (HEDNA) provided updated evidence.
+The updated HEDNA mix for market housing is shown in Table 2 below. - 14.2 Local Plan Policy H2 requires greenfield sites to provide 30% affordable housing..
+The Council will expect a mix of 50% social rented and 50% intermediate affordable housing products.
 The target levels will be expected to be provided on each individual site within the allocation unless the local planning authority is satisfied by robust financial viability evidence that development would not be financially viable at the relevant target level.
 Section 26 of this SPD provides further details as to the viability evidence that the local planning authority will expect to be provided if a request is made to reduce the overall affordable housing requirements from that set out here.
-The specific provision and mix of a site will be informed by evidence available at the time of application. - 14.3 The analysis in the SHMA has shown that there is a predominant long-term marginal requirement for future affordable housing for three-bed properties relative to the Housing Market Area as a whole, but in general a greater need is identified for the smaller properties, as identified in the table below.
+The specific provision and mix of a site will be informed by evidence available at the time of application.